joaomdmoura/keeper/README.md

   3. Run the installer

-    You can replace `User` by the name of the module you want **Keeper** to create, or be applied to (if it already exists).
+    You can replace `User` by the name of the module you want **Keeper** to create, or be applied to (if it already exists) followed by it's downcased plural name.
     ```
-    $ mix keeper.install User
+    $ mix keeper.install User users
     ```